T R I P T I

 "Why are you sleeping here?"

 "What's the time?"
-I asked groggily, my voice still heavy with sleep.
+I asked groggily.

 (I'm right here, and you're getting lost in your phone)